danielharrell/does_music_move/does_music_move.md

 this much now about my sense of its importance, in case it helps anyone sit through the first part of my lecture more expectantly, or at least patiently.
 While I present this specifically as a problem in our experience of music, I take it to be a problem, more generally, in our experience of the world.
-And the problem on this level poses a challenge to liberal education---indeed, to the very possibility of liberal education.
+And at stake in the problem, on that level, is the prospect of our freedom in the world.
+So understood, the problem poses a challenge to liberal education---indeed, to the very idea of liberal education.
 But more on that in Part Two.

 ##### Part One

-The problem, in a nutshell, is with the *space* in which music moves, and how to understand it.
+The problem, in a nutshell, is with the *space* in which music moves.
 For this space makes something close to complete sense on the one hand, yet something closer to nonsense on the other.
 We can begin to see the sense it makes, by comparing the movement we hear in music, with the variation we hear in sounds more generally.
-As examples, consider the difference between the rise and fall of a melody---such as "Twinkle,
-Twinkle, Little Star"---and the rise and fall of a police or fire siren.
+As examples, consider the difference between the rise and fall of a melody---such as "Twinkle, Twinkle, Little Star"---and the rise and fall of a police or fire siren.
 Both involve a change in pitch over time.
 But in the melody, we sense a change of place *within* this change in pitch, as if having caused it.
-To hear the beginning of "Twinkle Twinkle", for example, is not simply to hear, say, middle C followed by the G a fifth above;
+To hear the beginning of "Twinkle
-it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the
+Twinkle", for example, is not simply to hear, say, middle C followed by the G a fifth above; it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the ˆ5 tone.
-ˆ5 tone.
 When the siren rises and falls, by contrast, we hear no such change of place *within* the change in pitch, even if we can see, or infer, the change of place *behind* it, in the police car or fire engine that produced it.
 Nor could we directly map the siren's change in pitch onto the places in a melodic scale, as if to treat its rise and fall as a proto-melody; for the siren's change in pitch is continuous, while the places in the scale are discrete.

 Of course, we may not know the names for those places, or even have any conception of a musical scale, to identify the change of place we hear in the melody.
-But this possibility is only more evidence of how much sense the space of musical movement can make in its own terms, without the need for any theory to justify it.
+But this possibility is only more evidence of how much sense the space of musical movement can make, in what we might call its *own* terms, without the need for any theory beyond the music to justify it.
 And it reflects a striking fact about what it means to understand music.
 For we can develop an altogether discerning musical ear, while remaining all but illiterate about what we hear.
-What is more, becoming literate about what we hear, by studying the theory we have for the space of musical movement, underlines the sense it makes even without such a theory.
-For this theory depends on a topography more discovered than invented, and in the discovery, more inhabited than observed.
+What is more, becoming literate about what we hear, by studying some music theory, underlines the sense it makes even without such a theory.
+For this theory reflects a topography more discovered than invented, and in the discovery, more inhabited than observed.

 What I mean by this inhabitance can be clarified if we take a closer look at the terms I used for the melody in the example above.
-Even the way I identified its first two pitches by note---middle C and the G a fifth above---depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
+Even the way I identified its first two pitches by note---middle
+C and the G a fifth above---depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
 The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding higher, the other note lower.
 This perception also proves to be transitive: if one note sounds higher than a second, and the second higher than a third, then the first will also sound higher than the third.
 Thus, our perception of pitch difference gives every note its own position along an axis of height.
 Hence my talk of the G a fifth *above* middle C, to distinguish it, say, from the G a fourth below.